-- 4. Three letters of reference indicating the student's academic background and ability to pursue the Ph.D. program. - A letter of application which includes a personal statement on career objectives and research interest.
+- system).
+A minimum 153 for verbal reasoning and 144 for quantitative reasoning on the GRE (Candidates with lower GRE scores but GPA above 3.0 may be admitted conditionally). - Three letters of reference indicating the student's academic background and ability to pursue the Ph.D. program. - A letter of application which includes a personal statement on career objectives and research interest.